an encyclopedia of finite element definitions

 sobolevThe Sobolev space the element lives in.

-min‑orderThe minimum order of the element
+min‑degreeThe minimum degree of the element

-max‑orderThe maximum order of the element
+max‑degreeThe maximum degree of the element

 notesNotes about the element.